-- 5.1 If a Panel is making a judgement, the Panel should make every effort to obtain a unanimous agreement.
-If this is not possible, the judgement shall be based on the majority view - 5.2 If an appeal or complaint is proven: - In all cases fully acknowledge any error by the University - Apologise - If possible, indicate why the error occurred and what steps will be taken to minimise the risk of it happening again - Consider how the resulting disadvantage can be removed and corrected - Consider redress, financial or otherwise, taking into account any distress or any inconvenience that may have been caused by the error.
-The OIA provides guidance on redress in 'Putting Things Right (February 2019)' - 5.3 If an allegation of misconduct or fitness to practise is proven: - The Panel will need to decide on a proportionate penalty or sanction and will need to consider: - The options permitted in the regulations in a stepwise fashion, starting with the lowest penalty or sanction.
+5.1 If a Panel is making a judgement, the Panel should make every effort to obtain a unanimous agreement.
+If this is not possible, the judgement shall be based on the majority view

+5.2 If an appeal or complaint is proven:

+- In all cases fully acknowledge any error by the University - Apologise - If possible, indicate why the error occurred and what steps will be taken to minimise the risk of it happening again - Consider how the resulting disadvantage can be removed and corrected - Consider redress, financial or otherwise, taking into account any distress or any inconvenience that may have been caused by the error.
+The OIA provides guidance on redress in 'Putting Things Right (February 2019)' - Academic remedy is possible as an outcome of a complaint.
+If the complaint investigation concludes that the student has experienced academic disadvantage due to the University's actions, this should be remedied, and the student should not be required to launch a separate academic appeal to obtain this.

+5.3 If an allegation of misconduct or fitness to practise is proven:

+- The Panel will need to decide on a proportionate penalty or sanction and will need to consider: - The options permitted in the regulations in a stepwise fashion, starting with the lowest penalty or sanction.
 This is critical and it should be made clear to the student in any outcome letter why the Panel judged lesser penalties or sanctions to be inappropriate - The seriousness of the behaviour and the extent of harm that was caused or could have been caused - Whether the student has failed to respond to lesser penalties or sanctions - The risk of further behaviour - Any aggravating or mitigating circumstances in relation to the behaviour (see 6 below) or the student's circumstances